dannycab/slides/content/resisting-the-bullshit/slides.md

 ---

-# Interactions with Law Enforcement

-If you are approached by law enforcement, you have the right to remain silent

-* You do not have to answer any questions
-* You do not have to show ID
-* You do not have to consent to a search
-* You do not have to open your door
-* You do not have to do anything without a **warrant signed by a judge**

-Cops are very good at getting you to talk to them.
-They are seeking your consent to search you, your car, your home, etc.

-## "I don't have anything to say.
-I want to speak to a lawyer."
+# Things you will learn today

+## How to resist the bullshit

+- What your rights are when interacting with law enforcement
+- Tools and strategies for ensuring your rights are respected and your safety is maintained
+- How to support your friends and colleagues who may be targeted
+- How to activate yourself, your friends, and your family against these attacks
+- That you have a resource in me anytime you need it

 ---

 # Know that some of us avoid interactions with law enforcement because we have been taught to

-* My experience is not yours and yours is not mine
+- My experience is not yours and yours is not mine
-* We all have different experiences with law enforcement
+- We all have different experiences with law enforcement
-* Some of your friends might be incredibly uncomfortable around law enforcement
+- Some of your friends might be incredibly uncomfortable around law enforcement

 ## Know your rights (ACLU.org)